Notre Dame vs. Wichita State

 The men's basketball team and staff gathered together with family and fans in the Purcell Pavilion on April 13th.

-One of the most respected assistant coaches at the collegiate level, Anthony Solomon has been associated with the Notre Dame men's basketball program for seven seasons.
-Solomon, who served as an assistant coach on the Irish coaching staff from 2000-03, returned to Notre Dame in May of 2008 to begin his second stint as a member of head coach Mike Brey’s coaching staff in 2008-09.
-Solomon works with the Irish guards in addition to overseeing Notre Dame's national recruiting efforts.
+Solomon, who served as an assistant coach on the Irish coaching staff from 2000-03, returned to Notre Dame in May 2008 to begin his second stint as a member of head coach Mike Brey’s coaching staff.
+Solomon primarily works with the Irish guards and coordinates the program’s national recruiting efforts.

-In his first three seasons on Brey’s staff, Notre Dame teams posted three consecutive 20-win campaigns and three straight 10-win regular seasons in the BIG EAST and earned an at-large spot in the NCAA Tournament field.
-In his first year with the program, Notre Dame won the 2001 BIG EAST West Division Championship and finished with a then school-record 11-5 conference regular-season mark.
+In his first three seasons on Brey’s staff, Notre Dame teams posted three consecutive 20-win campaigns and three straight 10-win regular seasons in the BIG EAST and earned an at-large spot in the NCAA Championship field.
+In 2000-01, Notre Dame won the BIG EAST West Division Crown and finished with a then school-record 11-5 conference regular-season mark.
 The following season, Notre Dame produced a 22-11 mark and finished in the BIG EAST West Division with a 10-6 final regular-season record.
-The Irish fashioned a 24-10 campaign and posted a second consecutive 10-6 league mark while advancing to the NCAA Tournament Sweet 16 for the first time since 1987.
-Notre Dame was the only BIG EAST team to advance to NCAA tournament competition and win 10 or more games each of those three seasons.
+The Irish fashioned a 24-10 campaign and posted a second consecutive 10-6 league mark while advancing to the NCAA Championship Sweet 16 for the first time since 1987.
+Notre Dame was the only BIG EAST team to advance to NCAA Championship competition and win 10 or more games each of those three seasons.

-Since returning to Notre Dame four years ago, Irish teams have earned three consecutive NCAA berths and had four consecutive 20-win campaigns.
-Notre Dame has finished with a 93-45 (.674) record overall and 45-27 (.625) mark in BIG EAST play.
+Since Solomon’s return, Notre Dame has earned five NCAA berths, registered 20 or more wins on five occasions and compiled a 165-78 (.679) overall record.
+In addition, Irish teams were 56-34 (.622) in BIG EAST play.
 In his first stint with the Irish, Notre Dame compiled a 66-31 record for a .680 winning percentage and a 31-17 mark (.646) in the BIG EAST.

-He began his coaching career as a graduate assistant at the University of Delaware under Steve Steinwedel, in 1988-89.
-He then moved to Bowling Green the following season and spent three seasons (1989-92) there, helping the Falcons reach the National Invitation Tournament on two occasions.
+Prior to Solomon’s initial three-year stint at Notre Dame, he was a member of the Clemson staff in 1998 as an assistant athletic director for basketball operations and was promoted to assistant coach in June 2000.
+He also enjoyed a four-year stint at his alma mater, Virginia.
+He began his coaching career as a graduate assistant at the University of Delaware in 1988-89.
+He then moved to Bowling Green the following season and spent three seasons (1989-92) there, helping the Falcons reach the NIT on two occasions.

-Following that one season, Solomon moved to the University of Richmond for the 1993-94 campaign, before returning to his alma mater.
-He coached at Virginia under Jeff Jones from 1994-98, serving as coordinator of recruiting and player development.
-During Solomon’s tenure at Virginia, the Cavaliers advanced to the NCAA tournament twice, including a trip to the Elite Eight in 1995, when the team tied for the regular season ACC crown.
+Solomon held assistant positions at Manhattan College (1992-93) and Richmond (1993-94) before enjoying a four-year stint at his alma mater, Virginia, from 1994-98.
+While with the Cavaliers, he served as coordinator of recruiting and player development.
+During Solomon’s tenure at Virginia, the Cavaliers advanced to the NCAA Championship twice, including a trip to the Elite Eight in 1995, when the team tied for the regular-season ACC crown.

 Solomon enrolled at Virginia as a student in the fall of 1983, earned a basketball scholarship and was a four-year letterwinner.
-Virginia made three NCAA tournament appearances, earned one NIT berth and won 78 games during his four-year tenure.
-Solomon was a member of the ‘84 team that advanced to the NCAA Final Four in Seattle, Wash.
+Virginia made three NCAA Championship appearances, earned one NIT berth and won 78 games during his four-year tenure.
+Solomon was a member of the ‘84 team that advanced to the NCAA Final Four in Seattle, Washington.

-Solomon, who graduated with a bachelor’s degree in rhetoric and communication studies, is married to the former Tracy Coleburn, a former track standout at Virginia.
-The couple has two daughters, Maya Anne and Kamra Mae, and a son, Anthony Jr.
+Solomon graduated with a bachelor’s degree in rhetoric and communication studies.
+He is married to the former Tracy Coleburn, a former track standout at Virginia.
+The couple has two daughters, Maya (a sophomore basketball player at Maryville University), Kamra and a son, Anthony Jr.